-We are of the opinion that the issue is sufficiently narrow in order to be addressed in the course of the Annual Improvements Process (AIP) of the IASB.
+We are of the opinion that the issue is sufficiently narrow in order to be addressed in the course of AIP.

 e) If the issue relates to current or planned IASB project, is there a pressing need for guidance sooner than would be expected from the IASB project?
 (The IFRIC will not add an item to its agenda if an IASB project is expected to resolve the issue in a shorter period than the IFRIC would require to complete its due process).